Spring storm: Here’s where the most snow has fallen in Mass. so far

 PRINCETON, MASS.
-(WHDH) - A spring storm that is moving across the Bay State on Friday morning could dump up to eight inches of snow in parts of Central and Western Massachusetts before it clears out.
+(WHDH) – A spring storm that is sweeping across the Bay State on Friday morning could dump up to 8 inches of snow in parts of Central and Western Massachusetts before it clears out.

 RELATED: Track the spring storm on interactive radar